-Delivering over 850 shots for 2 seasons for USA’s great series, we created everything from a war-torn Afghanistan, environmental extensions such as forests, mountain ranges, building facedes, military bases, strategic operations, prosthetic limbs and every type of digital device to violent explosions and intense gun battles.
+Delivering 1600+ VFX shots over for 3 action-packed seasons of USA’s great series.
+We've created everything from war-torn Afghanistan, Vietnamese jungles, Canadian snowscapes, Virginian forests, mountain ranges, building extensions, military bases, strategic operations, to prosthetic limbs, actor de-aging, every type of digital device, violent explosions and intense gun battles.
 We also designed the main title which was continually updated to reflect each season's the story arc.

 Season 3 brought many changes that took the story to very different places as Bob Lee attempts to topple the secret organisation "Atlas.
 We needed to transform Los Angeles into very diverse locations, so we created complex CGI environments which additionally needed every character, prop and foreground element to be rotoscoped.
 The CIA's training camp in the Vietnam Jungle was composed of thousands of CGI wind blown plants and trees, with accurate Asian sky / cloud replacements.
 In addition, lens prisms and other artifacts were added to make the scenes feel uncomfortably hot and humid.
 The workload on Shooter varied massively and only a fraction can be shown here.
 We loved working with such a great team.